CAEP

 Abilities of Completers to meet licensing (certification) and any additional state requirements; Title II (initial & advanced levels)

-TITLE II TRADITIONAL DATA 2022
+TITLE II TRADITIONAL completers DATA 2023-2024

 Recommended for Teaching Licensure by Program

 Individuals pursuing Pennsylvania teacher licensing must complete an approved teacher education program and a minimum of a bachelor’s degree, which should include a recommendation from the institution attended for a teaching certificate.
 The institutional recommendation verifies to the Department of Education that the applicant has completed state-mandated requirements for coursework in core subjects including mathematics, English, ESL education, and teaching skills, as well as a teaching internship.
+Below includes data for Millersville University post-baccalaureate and certification students who obtained their bachelors' degrees elsewhere.

 -